GetLinkfire/API.TestAssigment/README.md

 ### Acceptance criterions (validation)

 link creation:
 - argument exception should be thrown in case if combination of *domain/code* is used.
-Also if it is conflict with reserved *domain/code*. **Reserved shortlinks** are all possible combinations for current shortlink plus 2 symbols or changed 2 last symbols, ie. for shortlink *domain/code* - *domain/co{+2 symbols}* should be reserved, as well as *domain/code{+2 symbols}*
+Also if it is conflict with reserved *domain/code*. **Reserved shortlinks** are all possible combinations for current shortlink plus 2 symbols or changed 2 last symbols, i.e.. for shortlink *domain/code* - *domain/co{+2 symbols}* should be reserved, as well as *domain/code{+2 symbols}*
-- music destinations with nonexisting media services should not be saved
+- music destinations with nonexistent media services should not be saved

 link updation:
 - if domain or code were changed same validation should be applied
 - update of MediaType should not be supported
 - if link is not active or not exists exception should be thrown
-- music destinations with nonexisting media services should not be saved
+- music destinations with nonexistent media services should not be saved
 - ExternalId for ticket destinations should not be updatable

 link deletion: